Chestnut: Fuel

-American and Chinese chinquapins (Castanea pumila and Castanea henryi) have very small nuts that are an important source of food for wildlife.

 Leather

 Chestnut wood is a useful source of natural tannin and was used for tanning leather before the introduction of synthetic tannins.
 On a 10% moisture basis, the bark contains 6.8% tannin and the wood 13.4%.
 The bark imparts a dark color to the tannin, and has a higher sugar content, which increases the percentage of soluble non-tans, or impurities, in the extract; so it was not employed in this use.
 Chestnut tannin is obtained by hot-water extraction of chipped wood.
 It is an ellagic tannin and its main constituents are identified by castalagin (14.2%) and vescalagin (16.2%).It has a naturally low pH value, relatively low salts content, and high acids content.
 This determines its astringency and its capability to fix raw hides.
 These properties make chestnut extract especially suitable for the tanning of heavy hides and to produce leather soles for high-quality shoes in particular.
 It is possible to obtain a leather with high yield in weight, which is compact, firm, flexible, and waterproof.
 Chestnut-tanned leathers are elastic, lightfast, resistant to traction and abrasion, and have warm color.

 Chestnut tannin is one of the pyrogallol class of tannins (also known as hydrolysable tannin).
 As it tends to give a brownish tone to the leather, it is most often used in combination with quebracho, mimosa, tara, myrabolans, and valonia.
 The wood seems to reach its highest tannin content after the trees reach 30 years old.
 The southern European chestnut wood usually contains at least 10 to 13% more tannin than chestnut trees in northern climates.